Generated power of local CHPs linked to a management system for regulating demand and supply of electric energy.

 - New revenue model for horticultural companies.

-- Reduction of additional costs of the infrastructure of EV.
+- Reduction of additional costs of the infrastructure for EVs.

 - For the continuation beyond the pilot phase, a business case for the bridge restaurant along the A4 highway, which adjoins the horticultural area.

-- Option for permanent pilot site on direct current.
+- Option for permanent pilot site on DC.

 Within the IPIN program (Innovation Program Intelligent Networks), DC=Decent is a part of the research and development projects developing a DC/DC converter from of a medium voltage to low voltage.